diogo-raphael-cravo/MIGRA/README.md

 ### Folder structure

-First, create a folder to contain all experiments, in this case we will use folder `results` at the root of this repository.
+First, create a folder to contain all experiments, in this case we will use folder `migra/experiments` in this repository.
 Then, create an empty subfolder for each experiment named `[mn]-verif3`, where `mn` is the name of a module net.
-So for example in order to translate module net `./examples/module-nets/researchnetv1`, we need to have following folder structure:
+So for example in order to translate module net `migra/examples/module-nets/researchnetv1`, we need to have following folder structure:
 ```
-analysis/                      this folder must be empty, verification results will be saved here
+results/                       this folder must be empty, verification results will be saved here
 examples/                      this is where we save inputs to our verification process
 ..module-nets/                 each subfolder of this is a module net
 ....researchnetv1/